lnvglr/character-diversion/character-diversion.md

 ##Introduction

+Start with how important discourse is for a democracy and how important it is to facilitate this discourse.

 In my research into the history of Hebrew and Latin typography, I noticed that although both writing systems can be traced back to the Phoenecian script, today they follow very different typographic paradigms.
 This differenciation began before typography itself was born as a consequence of the invention of the printing press in 1450 (source).

 Steps of differenciation: